k0nsl/k0nsl-misc/README.md

-I'll post all sorts of useful miscellaneous stuff in this branch.
+I'll post all sorts of useful miscellaneous stuff in this repo.